 Real estate video, nothing better to show the local community flavor, the property listings currently for sale on the real estate market.

-The real estate buyer on a mobile device, many miles or time zones away does not feel the same about property listing video as 97% of agents, brokers, REALTORS who have no video channels or empty cupboards in the ones set up years ago but collecting cobwebs from neglect and no new show and tell videos added to the collection.
+The real estate buyer on a mobile device, many miles or time zones away does not feel the same about property listing video as 97% of agents, brokers, REALTORS.
+The dinosaurs who have no video channels or empty cupboards in the ones they did set up years ago.
+The ones collecting cobwebs from neglect and no new show and tell videos added to the collection.

-The real estate buyer is going to get the real estate video, local community event show and tell from whatever source out there.
+The real estate buyer is going to get the real estate video, local community event show and tell from whatever source out there cranking them out.
 The videos that describe the process, answer the FAQ never go out of style.
-And the view count climbs, the minutes on the video channel rack up if they are worthwhile, SEO wired to detonate to be found and shared.
-Like blog posts, they have to be fresh, pertinent, more loaded in the torpedo chute to tap tap sit back and watching, listen, learn.
+They save everyone time.
+And the view count climbs, the minutes on the video channel rack up if they are worthwhile.
+If SEO wired to detonate to be found and shared.
+Like blog posts, they have to be fresh, pertinent, with more and more loaded in the torpedo chute to tap tap sit back and watching, listen, learn.

 The videos for property listings show how the surroundings fit, how the rooms flow and complete the fuzzy puzzle in the head of the buyer.
 Who does not want to one by one have to wait for the expensive time and money waste.
 The delay to visit the properties to figure it out.
 And with video he does not have to... the property listings are one by one delivered to the buyer to tap tap, settle back and watch, learn, listen.
 The buyer can any time of day or night or weather or location distinguish the property listings, the area they are in and find the best real estate match for their specific needs at the moment.